AnaStasia-analytics/wage_prediction_regression_model/README.md

 •		Account for maternity or career breaks, especially for female population

-•		Expand industry classifications beyond broad categories
+•		Expand industry classifications

 •		Add age or birth year to improve demographic modeling

-•		Include more granular location data if available
+•		Include more granular location